ArthuzinkKK/Super-Mario-Bros.-NES-Game-Builder/README.md

 Author: Andrew Kellogg

 Super Mario Bros NES Game & Builder is a faithful simulation of the original Super Mario Bros. game for the Nintendo Entertainment System (NES).
 Whether you’re a fan of the classic game or a budding game designer, this project allows you to create your own custom levels with all the classic capabilities, without the limitations imposed by the NES hardware.
+(Includes instruction manual)

 ## Features